Note: This article is current for the 2013/2014 year.

 The level of income you earn will generally determine whether you make after-tax or before-tax contributions.
 If you pay more than 15 cents in the dollar tax, then super starts looking attractive from a tax saving point of view.
 You may also be interested in making before-tax contributions if you want to offset a large capital gains tax bill.

 Warning: Anyone considering making further super contributions, or anyone on a high income, needs to be mindful of the contributions caps.
-If you exceed the concessional contributions cap, expect to be hit with penalty tax.
+If you exceed the concessional contributions cap, expect to be hit with penalty tax, or the opportunity to withdraw your excess contributions and be taxed at your marginal tax rate.
 NOW is the time to check the level of super contributions that you make, or are made on your behalf by your employer, to ensure that you don’t exceed the contributions cap inadvertently.
 Since 1 July 2012, if you earn more than $300,000 a year, your concessional contributions are hit with an extra 15% of tax, which means concessional contributions of very high income-earners are hit with 30% tax.

 7. Consider making non-concessional (after-tax) contributions